techidaily/site-win11-tips/source/_posts/enhance-performance-skyrocketing-vram-in-win1011-systems.md

  To reach this menu on Windows 11, go to**Settings > System > Display > Advanced display** .
 Then choose a display and click**Display adapter properties** .

  Under**Adapter Type** , you'll see the name of your**Nvidia** or**AMD** graphics card, depending on what device you have.
-If you see**AMD Accelerated Processing Unit** or**Intel HD Graphics** (more likely), you're[using integrated graphics](https://www.makeuseof.com/tag/can-shared-graphics-finally-compete-with-a-dedicated-graphics-card/) .
+If you see**AMD Accelerated Processing Unit** or**Intel HD Graphics** (more likely), you're [using integrated graphics](https://www.makeuseof.com/tag/can-shared-graphics-finally-compete-with-a-dedicated-graphics-card/) .
 We cover more on this below.

 ## How to Increase VRAM in Windows

  The best way to increase your video RAM is to purchase a new or better graphics card.
-If you're using integrated graphics and suffer from poor performance, upgrading to a dedicated card (even one of[the best budget graphics cards](https://www.makeuseof.com/tag/best-budget-graphics-card/) ) will do wonders for your video output.
+If you're using integrated graphics and suffer from poor performance, upgrading to a dedicated card (even one of [the best budget graphics cards](https://www.makeuseof.com/tag/best-budget-graphics-card/) ) will do wonders for your video output.

  However, if this isn't an option for you (like on laptops), you may be able to increase your dedicated VRAM in two ways.